 The European Union’s proposed inclusion of the maritime sector in its Emissions Trading System (ETS) is still pending agreement at the trilogue, with no firm deadline set.
 If approved, over 2,000 vessel operators would be required to acquire European Union Allowances (EUAs) for compliance when trading at EU ports.
 However, industry experts have highlighted the lack of awareness and preparedness among shipping firms regarding the potential consequences of the ETS.

-Mattia Ferracchiato, head of carbon markets at shipbroker BRS, has said that just three shipping firms have set up trading accounts for carbon allowances despite the approaching potential 2023 inclusion date.
-“Some have a person or department dedicated to carbon regulations and ETS but not trading yet…The reality is that most of the companies are not aware about the consequence of the ETS,”
+According to Mattia Ferracchiato, head of carbon markets at shipbroker BRS, only three shipping companies have set up trading accounts for carbon allowances despite the approaching potential inclusion date in 2023.
+Many companies have dedicated personnel or departments to handle carbon regulations, but trading activities are yet to be established.
+This lack of awareness highlights the need for greater understanding of the implications of the ETS within the maritime sector.

 While the ETS aims to reduce emissions, experts anticipate that it will have limited impact on encouraging fuel switching to lower-emitting options, such as liquefied natural gas (LNG), due to the high cost of gas.
 Vessels predominantly rely on oil-based marine gasoil, and the cost differential between LNG and traditional fuels makes it economically challenging for ship operators to switch.
 Consequently, operators may opt to increase freight rates to offset the costs associated with acquiring EUAs.

 Cost Considerations and Geopolitical Factors: